F8RDev/f8r.rewrite.io/privacy.md

-**Rewrite** as standalone apps never use your info or transmit it to 3rd party.
+**Rewrite** as standalone apps never use your info or transmit it to 3rd party, except for crash report.
-The apps may use some of your computer information (i.e computer spec) only for crash reporting and feature app development.
+The apps may use some of your computer information (i.e computer spec) only for crash reporting.

 Some feature require user to sign to 3rd party (i.e OneDrive, Windows Store).